grafana/writers-toolkit/docs/sources/write/tooling-and-workflows/_index.md

 For a full list of Grafana repositories, refer to [Grafana Labs](https://github.com/orgs/grafana/repositories).

-### Downloading updated references from the remote repository
+### Download updated references from the remote repository

 Before contributing changes to a new repository, it's **critical** to have an up-to-date copy of the remote references so that your changes aren't out of date.
 To fetch the updated references from the remote repository, use `git fetch`.